trinodb/trino/docs/src/main/sphinx/connector/mongodb.rst

 .. note::

     Trino can autogenerate the ``_schema`` contents by running a ``SELECT *`` over the collection.
-    However, not all the fields are always detected and you might need to update the schema manually or using ``ALTER TABLE``.
+    However, not all the fields are always detected and you might need to update the schema directly on the MongoDB entry or, through Trino by using ``ALTER TABLE``.

 Nested fields